Bayesian multivariate logistic regression for superiority and inferiority decision-making under observable treatment heterogeneity: Numerical evaluation

 \subsubsection{Conditions}

-The performance of the framework was evaluated in a treatment comparison based on two outcome variables and one covariate.
-We varied the procedure to compute conditional treatment effects, the effect size, the (sub)population of interest, the procedure to compute the posterior distribution, and the decision rule.
+The performance of the framework was evaluated in a treatment comparison based on one covariate and two dependent variables.
+In Appendix \ref{app:evaluation_k3}, we present an evaluation of the performance with three dependent variables.
+Six aspects were varied: the analysis procedure, the effect size, measurement level of the covariate, the correlation between dependent variables, the (sub)population, and the decision rule.
 Each of these factors will be discussed in the following paragraphs.